Nebraska Healthcare Administration Certificate Programs

 During this ten-year period ending in 2028, the state expects to see about 330 annual job openings for professionals in healthcare administration due to a blend of new job growth, retirements, and natural job turnover.

-As of May 2020, the Bureau of Labor Statistics (BLS) reported a median salary of $107,440 for Nebraska’s healthcare administrators, which is about $3,000 more annually than the national median.
+Nebraska’s healthcare administrators earn a median salary of $107,440 which is about $3,000 more annually than the national median.
 With just a few years of experience, you can expect to earn about $84,090 in a healthcare management or leadership position in Nebraska, which represents the 25th percentile, while you’ll likely earn more than $153,330 with a graduate degree and many years of industry-related experience here, which represents earners in the top quadrant (75th – 90th percentile).

 Ready to start your journey to a rewarding healthcare career?